dylanjones784/Markdown-Guide/BestPractiseGuide.md

 The term “hypermedia” refers to content that contains any link to any other forms of media, mainly text, images, or movies.

-Using REST, we can include hypermedia links in an API response to show clients related resources dynamically.
+Including Hypermedia links in the response shows clients related resources dynamically.
 Each HTTP GET request should return the information to find the resources directly related to the requested object.
 We do this through using hyperlinks in the response, and they provide enough information for the client to describe what operations can be done on each of the related resources.

-For example, if a client makes a request to retrieve a collection of books available in the system, the response will contain extra links that contains the information necessary to discover directly related resources and services.
+For example, if a client makes a request to retrieve the books with the ID of 24, the response will contain extra links that contains the information necessary to discover directly related resources and services.

-**EXAMPLE**
 ```json
 	200 OK
 	Content-Type: application/json; charset…